vuestorefront/storefront-ui/apps/docs/components/components/button.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: A button is an input that allows for user-triggered actions when clicked or pressed.
+Used for submitting a form, opening and closing a dialog or dropdowns, confirm and cancel an action.
 ---
 # Button

-A button is an input that allows for user-triggered actions when clicked or pressed.

-Used for submitting a form, opening and closing a dialog or dropdowns, confirm and cancel an action.
+{{ $frontmatter.description }}
+## Notes

 Avoid using buttons to navigate the page.
 Use links or tabs.

-## Note

 In order to have "square" button with even paddings on each side (e.g for Icon-only button), please use `prefix/suffix` vue slot or `slotPrefix/slotSuffix` props instead of default slot or `children` prop.
 Button text content by default is being wrapped, however this behaviour can be changed via `truncate` prop.